heron-uk/HDRUK-01-001-Antibiotics/README.md

     -   Open the `CodeToRun.R` file.
 This is the main script you’ll use.
     -   Follow the instructions within the file to add your database-specific information.
     -   Run the code as directed.
 This will generate a `Results` folder containing the outputs, including a ZIP file with the results for sharing.
+The name of the zip file will be of the format `DED_Results_database_name.zip`.

 4.  **OPTIONAL: Visualize Results in Shiny**